folio-org/folio-org.github.io/guidelines/naming-conventions.md

 Note that some early modules did not follow some aspects of these naming schemes.

+Choose names carefully, as there are various ramifications to change later.

 ## Module names

 Each module has its own git repository.
 The name uses the following scheme with a consistent prefix and dash-separated words: